|2007-JAN-01: Switzerland: The Swiss Eingetragene Partnerschaft (registered

 legalized same-sex marriage, effective 2009-JAN-01.
 More details

 SSM.
 The law took effect on OCT-28.
+Connecticut became the third state to make marriage available to its same-sex couples.
 More details.

 2008-NOV-04 by a margin of only 2%.
 This has terminated all new SSMs in the

 state.
 The constitutionality of Prop.
 8 was upheld by the California Supreme

 gays, lesbians and bisexuals had married during 2008 and their marriages will

 remain recognized.
 This is the first time in history for a state to authorize SSMs

 |2008-NOV-06: Sweden: Sweden's Parliament is preparing to consider a new "gender neutral" marriage law that

 would allow same-sex couples to marry.
 More information

 |2008-DEC-15: Hungary: The parliament had passed legislation